PatrickRoethe/project-exam-auction-website/README.md

 4. npm run dev ( run the development server)

 ## Structure

-/src: All source files.
+- **`/src`**: All source files
-/css: SCSS files and compiled CSS.
+  - **`/css`**: SCSS files and compiled CSS
-/js: JavaScript files handling logic (e.g., user login, registration, auction details).
+  - **`/js`**: JavaScript files handling logic (e.g., user login, registration, auction details)
-/html: HTML templates for pages like home, profile, login, register, etc.
+  - **`/html`**: HTML templates for pages like home, profile, login, register, etc.

 ## User Stories Implemented
-Users can register and login with a stud.noroff.no email.
+- Users can register and login with a stud.noroff.no email.
-Registered users can create, edit, and view auction listings.
+- Registered users can create, edit, and view auction listings.
-Registered users can place bids on other listings and see their bids.
+- Registered users can place bids on other listings and see their bids.
-Unregistered users can search and view auction listings.
+- Unregistered users can search and view auction listings.
+- User can logout

 ## Future Improvements
 - Enhance styling